 Execution of Nirbhaya’s convicts will be 'real tribute' to her: DCP whose team probed the case

-New Delhi, Jan 08: After seven years justice has been served to Nirbhaya, as the Delhi court issued death penalty for all the four convicts in the 2012 Nirbhaya gang-rape case on Tuesday.
-The Deputy Commissioner of Police (Special Cell) Pramod Singh Kushwaha, who headed the SIT which probed the 2012 case said after the court's verdict that execution of the Nirbhaya's convicts will be a "real tribute" to her.
+New Delhi, Jan 08: The Deputy Commissioner of Police (Special Cell) Pramod Singh Kushwaha, the head of the SIT which probed the 2012 Nirbhaya rape and murder case said after the Delhi court's verdict that execution of the Nirbhaya's convicts would be a "real tribute" to her.
 On Tuesday, a Delhi court issued death warrants against all the four convicts in the Nirbhaya gangrape-murder case and ordered that they be hanged on January 22 at 7 am in Tihar jail.

 Tihar jail to conduct dummy execution of Nirbhaya convicts before Jan 22